ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 	- .vimrc - the mother of all configurations for a writer.
 	- .gitconf - git configuration.
 	- _config.yml - jekyll configuration file
-#shell
+# Shell

-<hr><a name="shell"></a> I recently moved over to zsh as my default shell.
+I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  'Oh my zsh'.
 I am currently using 'agnoster' as my default theme.
 Here are the commands that I regularly use as a writer.

 ## Navigation and editing
 - pwd - present working directory